huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

-In theory, padding at the QUIC level could result in better performance for the equivalent protection, because the amount of padding can take into account non-DNS frames such as acknowledgeemnts or flow control updates, and also because QUIC packets can carry multiple DNS messages.
+In theory, padding at the QUIC level could result in better performance for the equivalent protection, because the amount of padding can take into account non-DNS frames such as acknowledgements or flow control updates, and also because QUIC packets can carry multiple DNS messages.
 However, applications can only control the amount of padding in QUIC packets if the implementation of QUIC exposes adequate APIs.
 This leads to the following recommendation: